pha4ge/training-resources/README.md

 ### CZI/CZBiohub COVID Tracker Resources

-**[COVIDTracker Serinar Series](https://covidtracker.czbiohub.org/resources)**: Various discussions and lectures regarding genomic epidemiology theory and interpretation resources from CZI/CZBiohub

 <details>
- <summary>Notable discussions and seminars
+ <summary>Various discussions and lectures regarding genomic epidemiology theory and interpretation resources from CZI/CZBiohub

  </summary>

 - **[Discussion of the overlapping timescales of pathogen evolution](https://www.youtube.com/watch?v=Bt3JNKfU5qk)** and infectious disease transmission, and how to build phylogenetic trees that visualize genetic divergence.